Integrations let you connect your flows internally and with other cloud applications to get more work done.

 Native integrations in Kissflow facilitate the interaction between two apps or systems over a network in a point-to-point manner.
 As integrations are focused on point-to-point interactions, they have limitations in handling complex integration scenarios.

-Application Programming Interfaces (API) are more like a code that lets software programs communicate with each other and expose a business service to developers building an application.
-APIs are really robust and can be used to build and deploy powerful applications.
-Check out our Developer Hub and learn how to leverage Kissflow APIs to build robust apps.
+Application Programming Interfaces (API) let software programs communicate with each other and expose a business service to developers building an application.
+APIs are more robust and can be used to build and deploy powerful applications.
+Check out our Developer Hub and learn how to leverage Kissflow APIs to build more powerful apps.